Celebrating 15!

 Koutammakou, Benin: The land of the Batammariba

-The earthen dwellings and traditional building practices of Koutammakou, a remarkable landscape on the border between Benin and Togo, are resilient in a landscape that faces threats from poverty and climate change.
+The earthen dwellings and traditional building practices of Koutammakou, a remarkable landscape on the border between Benin and Togo, are resilient in a landscape that faces threats from poverty and extreme weather.

 Batammariba Building Techniques by U.S. Department of StateCultural Heritage Center, U.S. Department of State

 In 2022, the U.S. Ambassadors Fund supported the preservation of two-story Takienta dwellings and the development of entrepreneurial activities by women.
-The project relied on, applied, and preserved traditional building techniques that have less impact on the environment.
+The project relied on, applied, and preserved traditional building techniques.

 Old Image of Nelson Island by U.S. Department of State and 2023Cultural Heritage Center, U.S. Department of State